Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Related Work

 {\bf Science of Transformer-based Language Models. } The complex architecture and stochastic optimization processes of transformer-based language models pose significant challenges for theoretical analysis.
 However, developing theoretical guarantees for LLMs is essential for advancing their design and performance.
-Recent research has addressed various aspects of LLMs, including improving efficiency \citep{as23, as24_fine_grained, as24_iclr, hjk+23, kmz23, alsy23, dsy24, smn+24}, optimizing training processes \citep{dls23, gll+24}, analyzing "white-box" transformers \citep{ybp+23, yct+23, fsb+24, pbw+24}, and investigating the emergent abilities of LLMs \citep{bmr+20, wtb+22, azl23_physics_a, azl23_physics_b, azl23_physics_c, azl24_physics_d}.
-By bridging theoretical understanding with practical advancements, these studies provide valuable insights for the development of the next generation of AI systems.
+Recent research has addressed various aspects of LLMs, including improving efficiency \citep{as23, as24_fine_grained, as24_iclr, hjk+23, kmz23, alsy23, dsy24, smn+24, lssy25}, optimizing training processes \citep{dls23, csy24, gll+24}, analyzing "white-box" transformers \citep{ybp+23, yct+23, fsb+24, pbw+24}, and investigating the emergent abilities of LLMs \citep{bmr+20, wtb+22, azl23_physics_a, azl23_physics_b, azl23_physics_c, azl24_physics_d}. \citet{huang2024formal} provides another theoretical treatment of generalization in transformers, focused on length extrapolation.
+Closely related to our framework, \citet{egkz22} formalize the inductive bias and approximation power of self-attention; \citet{cxl+24} and \citet{nlb24} carry out fine-grained gradient-flow analyses of attention layers; and \citet{havrilla2024understanding} obtain transformer scaling-law bounds with an excess-risk decomposition similar in spirit to ours but specialized to intrinsically low-dimensional data. \citet{ts23_approx_est} (with the closely related companion \citep{ts23_approx_tools}) develop approximation--estimation theory for sequence-to-sequence transformers with infinite-dimensional inputs; their bounds target the global ERM in a function-class sense, while our Theorem~\ref{thm:generalization:informal} bounds the trajectory-dependent risk of the actual gradient-flow iterate and is therefore complementary. \citet{lhh+24_sign_gd} provide convergence and generalization for two-layer transformers under sign-gradient descent, isolating the role of optimizer geometry that our gradient-flow analysis abstracts away.
+In the in-context-learning setup, \citet{ks24_minimax_icl} establish minimax optimality of transformers as nonparametric ICL learners; the comparison helps clarify that our minimax statement concerns sequence-to-sequence regression under a compute budget, with both the $\Omega(\xi^2/{\sf N})$ statistical floor and the $\exp(-\Theta(\xi^2{\sf C}/{\sf N}^7))$ compute-side floor specific to that regression-with-compute setup.
+By bridging theoretical understanding with practical advancements, these studies provide valuable insights for the development of the next generation of AI systems. \else \fi